What We Do

 • Assisting clinical services with the development of databases for children and young people with rare conditions.

-• Representing patients and families affected by rare conditions on working parties which meet to discuss the implementation of legislation for people with rare conditions and access to new medicines for rare conditions.
+• We advocate for patients and families affected by rare conditions.
+We join in working groups that focus on implementing legislation and improving access to new medicines for rare conditions.